shadow-robot/sr-ronex/docs/Special/RoNeX-on-Windows-VirtualBox-and-MATLAB.rst

 First download + install VirtualBox.
 The latest install file can be downloaded from: https://www.virtualbox.org/wiki/Downloads

-Next download our **ROS\_RoNeX.ova** Virtual Machine image, which has Ubuntu 12.04, ROS Hydro and RoNeX drivers pre-installed. https://whereweputourimage.com
+Next install a Virtual Machine image with Ubuntu, ROS and the RoNeX drivers.

 Configure VirtualBox
 --------------------